Gemmy2504/Application/README.md

 Introduction
 Welcome to the documentation for the Vending Machine API.
 This API provides endpoints for managing users, products, and vending machine transactions.

-////////////////////

-first of all i wanna let you know i didn't use data base so i just use lists and added the product/user to it i used some hard coded data to test so some functions will not run but i submitted before the dead line, thanks in advanced

-//////////////////////

 Resources